dominikdorfstetter/for-my-love-svelte/README.md

 # For My Love Svelte

 A beautiful interactive web application that displays love messages and greetings in a visually appealing way.
-The app features a 3D animated heart, interactive animations, and rotating messages in multiple languages.
+The app features animated 2D hearts, interactive animations, and rotating messages in multiple languages.

 ## Live Demo